andyp22/learning-reactjs/README.md

 # Learning React.js
-This is a project boilerplate I have developed while learning React.js
+Adding Redux to the project boilerplate as well as learning Redux basics.

 ## Resources
 Resources and code examples used while I am learning React.js